fgbuster/fgbuster/README.md

 so that you can keep up with the latest changes simply with `git pull`.

-You can now access the routines from anyware with
+You can now access the routines from anywhere with

 ```python
 import dustbuster